oscarbruno/FC/README.md

 AB4 scheme in time and the FC-based differentiation in space, for the case of a 1D second order wave equation with the possibility to prescribe either Dirichlet or Neumann boundary conditions at each domain boundary.

-The script FC_script can be run to insect the FC extension of a desired function, with data defined on a discrete grid.

 Author: Daniel Leibovici